crazycheetah42/LangMaster_Translation/README.md

 1. Screenshot readability

    This feature will allow you to upload an image and it will automatically get the text and translate it.
-2. Language detection

-   This will allow you to type in any language and it'll automatically detect it.
 3. More OSes!

    Most people (including me) use Windows, so I made a Windows executable for it.
 I will try my best to make Mac and Linux executables so everyone can enjoy this app.